SoftingIndustrial/datafeed-edge-connector/edgeconnector-840d/README.md

 - To edit an existing connection, first select it from the overview table and click the ![Edit Connection](../documentation_pics/edit_connection.png) button.
 - To delete an existing connection, first select it from the overview table and click the ![Delete Connection](../documentation_pics/delete_connection.png) button.

-Adding a new connection and editing an existing connection, both open the identical page.
-The only difference is, that for an existing connection the **Connection Name** property can not be changed.
+Adding a new connection and editing an existing connection, both open an identical page.
+The only difference is, that for an existing connection the ***Connection Name*** property can not be changed.

 ![SINUMERIK 840D connection settings](../documentation_pics/s840d_connection_settings_basic.png)